Skip to content

 PEI Rating 1 Tile has very low resistance to wear, and really should only be used for interior commercial and residential walls.

-Some wall-specific tiles, such as our Jazz tiles, won't be tested for their PEI rating since they're expected to not encounter foot traffic.
+Some wall-specific tiles, such as our Bars tiles, won't be tested for their PEI rating since they're expected to not encounter foot traffic.
 Similar to a PEI 1 tile, these unrated tiles should only be used on interior walls.

 PEI Rating 2 Tiles are used mostly on walls, and can also potentially be installed on floors with extremely light traffic where only bare feet or soft-soled slippers are used.
 Examples of such areas might be residential bathrooms and bedrooms.